julien-arino/math-4370-7370/index.md

 The University of Manitoba now allows self-declaration of short duration absences of less than 5 days.
 In the interest of fairness, this measure is also available to students attending remotely as PIMS students.

 Self-declarations are meant to be used for sporadic absences, not as a general mechanism to delay evaluations.
 As a consequence, I will not admit more than two submissions during the term.
+If you have issues that necessitate more absences than this, talk to me, talk to you faculty, etc., but do not use a form as I will not accept it.

 The self-declaration form is available [here](https://umanitoba.ca/sites/default/files/2022-09/Self%20Declaration%20Fillable%20Form-%20FINAL%20for%20Website.pdf).
-For students from other universities: replace "U of M email account" in the sentence "submitting this form electronically from a U of M email account will be accepted in lieu of a signature" with your home institution.
+For students from other universities: the remark that "submitting this form electronically from a U of M email account will be accepted in lieu of a signature" works for me if you do indeed use an official email from your institution.

+A self-declaration form "buys you" 5 days (at most: you can declare fewer).

 ### Voluntary Withdrawal deadline